judekurn/judekurn.github.io/docs/cv.md

 *Manuscripts Submitted for Review*

 **Kurniawan J.H.** & Kundurpi A. (2018).
 Future of space—how the sense of space in the future could be imagined and constructed.
-To be submitted to Geography Compass.
+Submitted to Geography Compass.
 Submission Number: GECO-1143

 *Unpublished Paper*